bjackson1/streaming_counter/README.md

 # Availability

 The service is built in such a way that data is short-term in nature and can be quickly re-created by the consumers.
-Therefore upon failure of an component service can be maintained by destroying pods and regeneration free from replication or data recovery considerations.
+Therefore upon component failure service can be maintained by destroying and re-generating pods/containers.
+Data recovery would be achieved automatically within the timeframe of a lease.

 # Scaling for Performance

+The service as built for this submission is proven capable of 100+tps based on the aforementioned AWS t2.micro instance upon which it is hosted.

 ## Optimisation

-The solution is not been optimised.
+The solution is not optimised.
 The first avenue to performance scaling would be to review the codebase and supporting components, e.g.:

 * Flask is used to provide the endpoints in naked format.
 Alternative higher performance options could be investigated
 * The code has some expensive operations, which could be potentially moved away from from main flow